Eu-Bitwise/home-plants-shop/README.md

 # Description
-This is a Single-Page-Application of a shop with house plants as theme.
+Simple interactive React app of a shop with house plants as theme.

 You can interact with your shopping cart, filter the products list and get information for each of them.